getsentry/self-hosted/README.md

  * `sentry.conf.py`
  * `.env` w/ environment variables

 We currently support a very minimal set of environment variables to promote other means of configuration.
+To configure the port on which the Sentry web-interface is available you can change the `SENTRY_WEB_PORT` environment variable.

 If you have any issues or questions, our [Community Forum](https://forum.sentry.io/c/on-premise) is at your service!